voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## HTTP Security Headers (REQ-SEC-HEADER-DOCS, REQ-SEC-HELMET-DEFAULT, REQ-SEC-OWASP)

-This template is designed to be compatible with `@fastify/helmet`, which is the recommended way to configure common HTTP security headers in line with [OWASP Secure Headers Best Practices](https://owasp.org/www-project-secure-headers/).
+This template uses `@fastify/helmet` by default in both the internal stub server and freshly generated projects.
+This is the recommended way to configure common HTTP security headers in line with [OWASP Secure Headers Best Practices](https://owasp.org/www-project-secure-headers/).

-> Important: A freshly generated project **does not** automatically install or register `@fastify/helmet`.
-You must explicitly add and configure it in your application bootstrap (for example, in `app.ts` or `server.ts`).
+> Important: A freshly generated project registers `@fastify/helmet` with its default settings.
+You are expected to review and, if needed, **customize** this configuration (for example, CSP directives) in your application bootstrap (for example, in `app.ts` or `server.ts`).

 ### Typical `@fastify/helmet` setup